-July 1, 2020 Agenda Items for Chicago Council Meetings
+July 1 Agenda Items for Council Summer Meetings

-Submit to your Council liaison any recommendations you may have for Council action or discussion at the August 3 or August 8 Council meetings.
+Submit to your Council liaison any recommendations you may have for Council action or discussion at the Council's summer meetings (during the SAA Annual Meeting).
 Agenda items are due to your liaison 4 weeks before the meeting; materials must be submitted 3 weeks before the meeting.

-August 2020Leadership Orientation and ForumAll leaders attend the 2020 Leadership Orientation and Forum at the 2020Annual Meeting in Chicago.
+August 2022 Leadership Orientation and Forum

+All leaders attend the 2023 Leadership Orientation and Forum at the 2023 Annual Meeting.
 (Date TBD.)

-August 1, 2020 Archival Outlook Submission Deadline
+August 1 Archival Outlook Submission Deadline

 Submit your article in time for the September/October issue of Archival Outlook, SAA's bimonthly magazine.
 Articles are typically 700 words (one page in layout) to 1,200 words (two pages in layout) in length.
 They should include some kernel of information that will enlighten the reader professionally.
 Photographs are encouraged.
-Please contact SAA's Editorial and Production Coordinator, Abigail Christian, with queries and ideas.
+Please contact Abigail Christian with queries and ideas.

-September 1, 2020 Section Annual Reports and Roster Updates
+September 1 Section Annual Reports and Roster Updates

 The outgoing Chair submits the group's annual report via Survey Monkey (link forthcoming).
 Include section election results.
-If your group would like the Council to consider a funding request for group activities in 2020/2021, include that request in your annual report if possible.
-See March 1 for more budget information.
+If your group would like the Council to consider a funding request for group activities in 2024/2025, include that request in your annual report if possible.